mk2683/CBIR/README.md

 # CBIR

 ### Description
 This project builds a personal image search engine.
-Example:- Given a dataset of vacation photos, we can make it “search-able” by creating a “more like this” functionality — this will be a “search by example” image search engine.
-For instance, if I submit a photo of sail boats gliding across a river, this image search engine will be able to find and retrieve all the vacation photos which includes sail boats and river.
+It returns similar images based on the query image.
+It analyzes the contents of the image rather than the metadata such as keywords, tags, or descriptions associated with the image for searching.
+I have used color based histogram to find the similarity between images.